Kamala-Facts-Team/kamala_facts_2_frontend/README.md

 ## Installation

 ### Docker
-We used docker to set up our runtime environment
+We used docker to set up our runtime environment<br />
 Purpose: For users to be able to run the code on any computer even when their environment is not set up with the required dependencies.
 Users can clone the repo and fire off the application with just a few docker commands.
 The docker build will install all the required dependencies without the user having to install everything manually.
 This saves a lot of time for developers, because they can get right to work without having to conduct multiple searches to figure out what dependency or package they need to run a specific command or function.
 Docker has already taken care of that for them.

 To download docker on linux run these commands